 As a Teacher that can be done as follows:

-- then continue by selecting "Grade administration > export".
+- From the dropdown click Export".
 Choose there whichever file type you want as output (e.g. OpenDocument file).

 - Now in the following page deselect all the grade items to be included by clicking on 'select all/none'.